earthtone/view-class/README.md

 var about = new AboutPage({
   parentNode: $root,
   data: {
-    textContent: 'This is a page describing the origin story of an organization!'
+    textContent: 'This is a page describing the origin story of an organization!',
+    org: 'Batman Inc.'
   }
 });